IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 	[context submitAuthenticationChallengeAnswer:challengeAnswer];

-	// In case there was a failure collecting credentials you need to report
+	// In case there is a failure collecting credentials, report
-	// it back to the IMFAuthenticationContext.
-Otherwise Mobile Client
+	// the failure to IMFAuthenticationContext.
+Otherwise, the Mobile Client
-	// Access client SDK will remain in a waiting-for-credentials state
+	// Access client SDK remains in a waiting-for-credentials state
 	// forever
 }